neondatabase/website/content/docs/reference/compatibility.md

 ## Postgres versions

-Neon supports Postgres 14, 15, and 16.
+Neon supports Postgres 14, 15, 16, 17.
 You can select the Postgres version you want to use when creating a Neon project.
 Postgres 16 is selected by default.
 For information about creating a Neon project, See [Manage projects](/docs/manage/projects).
 Minor Postgres point releases are rolled out by Neon after extensive validation as part of regular platform maintenance.

 ## Postgres extensions